-Why You Should Not Pay Your Contractors and Freelancers From Gusto
+Why You Should Not Use Gusto to Pay Your Contractors and Freelancers

 Paying your contractors on the same system as your full-time employees puts you at risk.